jdswinbank/Comet/README.rst

 for publishing VOEvents to a remote broker.
 See the `website
 <http://comet.transientskp.org>`_ for further details and documentation.

-Comet is developed targeting Python 3.4 and later with experimental support for Python 3.4 and later.
+Comet is developed targeting Python 3.4 and later.
 It depends upon `Twisted
 <http://twistedmatrix.com/>`_ and `lxml <http://lxml.de/>`_.

 Major branches in this repository include: